rajeevphysics/Obsidian-MathMatter/CONTRIBUTING.md

 ---

 ## 9. Ethical Use of AI
-Please read the [AI_GUIDELINES](https://github.com/rajeevphysics/Obsidian-MathMatter/blob/contrib/AI_GUIDELINES.md) for how to use AI with this project
+Please read the [AI_GUIDELINES](https://github.com/rajeevphysics/Obsidian-MathMatter/blob/contrib/AI_GUIDELINES.md) for how to use AI with this project.
-In short:
+- In short:
    - AI **can be used** to help draft explainations, write LaTeX blocks, code or double check math equations
    - Using AI in this way should be **DOUBLE CHECKED** for accuracy
-- AI **should not be used** to write full explanations, bypass closed sources such as textbook, articles or blogs
+   - AI **should not be used** to write full explanations, or bypass closed sources such as textbook, articles and blogs

 ## 10. Ethical Attrubtions
 To keep this project accurate and legally safe: